Parasrah/ease/README.md

 If you are looking for a similar experience for remote content (youtube etc), we suggest looking at Gaze or Rabb.it, both are great products!

+### WeSync

+While Ease is still under active development, it is no longer being done in this repository.
+Due to the experimental API being added to Chrome as a permanent feature, with Firefox soon to follow, we will be redoing Ease as a pure web application using Vue.js.
+You can find more information [here](https://github.com/right2drive/wesync)

 ### Web Client

 We have developed a web application for Ease, but unfortunately is only available for the client.
 If you're hosting, we are afraid you are stuck with the electron app for now.